mfem/web/src/examples.md

 equation $$-\Delta u = 1$$ with homogeneous Dirichlet boundary conditions.
-The problem is solved on a sequence of meshes which are locally refined in a conforming (triangles, tetrahedrons) or non-conforming (quadrilaterals, hexahedra) manner manner according to HDG error estimator.
+The problem is solved on a sequence of meshes which are locally refined in a conforming (triangles, tetrahedrons) or non-conforming (quadrilaterals, hexahedra) manner according to HDG error estimator.

 The example demonstrates MFEM's capability to work with both